LukeShortCloud/rootpages/src/dns_servers.rst

    This value should normally mirror one of the NS records used for the zone (if applicable).
 -  email = The administrator's e-mail.
 -  serial = 0 for automatic serial creation (default).
-Not all backends support automatic serials, such as bind. gmysql supports it.
+Not all back-ends support automatic serials, such as bind. gmysql supports it.
 If using automatic serial numbers, place the number here.
 If any records are updated, the serial should also be updated.